sekika/swrcfit/README.md

 adv=0; # adv=1; advanced output; adv=0; normal output;
 ```

-   The setting block can be edited directly with a text editor.
-By editing this "Setting" block, calculation option can be controlled.

 The first line, "# Setting",  is a comment.
 It indicates that this is a setting block.
 GNU Octave language ignores the rest of a line following a sharp sign ("#").

+The 2nd to 4th lines are for setting of the mode of calculation.
+When mode=1 (default), fitting of unimodal (BC, VG, and LN) models are conducted.
+When mode=2, fittin of bimodal (DB and BL) models are conducted, and when mode=3, both unimodal and bimodal models are conducted.

-   The second line sets the precision of the ouput.
+The 5th line sets the precision of the ouput.
 In GNU Octave, the variable output_precision specifies the minimum number of significant figures to display for numeric output.
+Default value is 7.

-   The lines 3-4 specify the variable q[s], the saturated water content.
+The lines 6-7 specify the variable q[s], the saturated water content.
 In this program, q[s] is shown as "qs".
 Two parameters, qsin and cqs, controls how the program treats this variable. qsin is the initial value of q[s] and cqs is a parameter which decides q[s] is constant or variable; when cqs is set as 0, q[s] is treated as a constant, and when cqs is 1, q[s] is treated as a variable.
 By default, initial value of q[s]is set as the maximum value of the soil water content, and it is set as a variable, but it can be changed by editing this section.
 For example, for setting q[s] = 0.35 as a constant, following line can be added after the third line;

 ```
 qsin=0.35; cqr=0;
 ```

-   The lines 5-8 specify the variable q[r], the residual water content.
+The lines 8-11 specify the variable q[r], the residual water content.
 In this program, q[r] is shown as "qr".
 Three parameters, qrin, cqr and pqr, controls how the program treats this variable. qrin is the initial value of q[r], cqr is a parameter which decides q[r] is constant or variable; when cqr is set as 0, q[r] is treated as a constant, and when cqr is 1, q[r] is treated as a variable, and pqr is a variable which decides if the restriction of q[r] >= 0 is imposed.
 By default, initial value of q[r] is set as the minimum value of the soil water content, and it is set as a variable with the restriction of q[r] >= 0, but it can be changed by editing this section.
 For example, for seting q[r] = 0 as a constant value, the 7th line is to be commented out,, i.e., the first "#" mark is to be deleted.
 For setting q[r] = 0.05 as a constant value, following line can be added after the 7th line;

 ```
 qrin=0.05; cqr=0;